nils-ballmann/python-coding-tools/README.md

 Last update of this file was on 2019-02-17 23:36:15.
 Last update of pct.py was on 2019-02-17 23:06:24.
 ```

+## Extension Settings

+This extension contributes the following settings:

+### Update module variable

+* `python-coding-tools.update-module-variable.enableOnSave`: Enable/Disable the
+  automatic update of a module variable on saving a python file.
+* `python-coding-tools.update-module-variable.variableName`: Name of the module
+  variable which should be updated.
+* `python-coding-tools.update-module-variable.dateTimeFmt`: Specify the DateTime
+  format in moment.js notation.

 ## Known Issues